Outfitter Tough, Guide Tough

 air-dale-fishing-photo3

 The river winds and twists through cavernous walls, plugged by old-growth logs claimed by ever-changing riverbanks and the rushing water.
 Log jams, falls, outflows, runs, and riffles screamed the perfect habitat for brook trout.
-We began fishing the log jam and were ecstatic to be able to sight cast to fish in a large slow running pool.
-Anytime you can sight cast to fish is a true treat.
+We began fishing the log jam and were ecstatic to be able to sight cast to fish in a large, slow-running pool.
+Anytime you can sight-cast to fish is a true treat.
 The stealth required, the downsizing of your tippet, the placement of the fly, and the choice of fly all play key indicators for an eat or a refusal.
-Today we were lucky enough to play with a few fish, wonderfully coloured up and easily fooled to eat our offerings.
+Today we were lucky enough to play with a few fish, wonderfully coloured up and easily fooled into eating our offerings.

 air-dale-fishing-photo4